Limnoria/Limnoria-doc/asking-for-help.rst

 ***************

-First, check out the Frequently Asked Questions for :ref:`users <user-faq>` or :ref:`developers <develop-faq>`.
+First, check out the Frequently Asked Questions for :ref:`users <user-faq>` or :ref:`developers <developer-faq>`.
 If you cannot find your answer there, read on.